 The attack roll is then compared to a table to see if the attack hits.
 If the attack roll is equal to or higher than the number on the table, the attack hits.
-If you are using the Ascending AC system, rather than refer to these tables, there is a quick formula presented at the end of this chapter that you can use (See Ascending AC Combat, Page 23).
+If you are using the Ascending AC system, rather than refer to these tables, there is a quick method presented below that you can use.
 The Referee decides which will be used.